Overview

 Evaluation

-Your final grade in INBU 386 is determined by a weighted average of the grades you receive on four written assignments and a final exam.
-To receive credit for INBU 386, you must achieve a minimum grade of 50 percent on the final exam and an overall grade of D (50 percent) or better for the entire course.
+Your final grade in INBU 386 is determined by a weighted average of the grades you receive on five written assignments and a final paper.
+To receive credit for INBU 386, you must achieve a minimum grade of 50 percent on the final paper and an overall grade of D (50 percent) or better for the entire course.

 The weightings for each assignment and the exam are as follows: